sininen-blue/2526-first-sem/computer-organization-and-architecture/day-4/slides.md

 Computer memories aren't perfect, voltage spikes, cosmic rays, and other factors can cause bits to flip

-- To detect and correct errors, we can use *error correcting codes*
-- Extra bits are added to each memory word to allow the computer to detect and correct errors
+So we need to be able to detect and correct errors, using error-detecting and error-correcting codes

+## What is an error?

-Suppose that a memory word consists of $m$ data bits, and we'll add $r$ redundant, or check bits.
-Given that the total length would be $n = m + r$.
+Imagine a memory word that has $m$ data bits with an added $r$ data bits called redundant/check bits.
+With the total number of bits being $n = m + r$.
+This is called a `codeword`

-- An $n$-bit unit containing $m$ data and $r$ check bits is often called a *codeword*

-- Given any two *codewords*

-- $10001001$ and $101100001$ it's possible to determine how many corresponding bits differ, in our case it's 3
+And given any two `codewords` like $100001001$ and $10110001$ it's possible to determine how many corresponding bits differ by using an XOR bitwise operation and counting the ones

-This is called the *Hamming distance* between the two codewords
+This is called the *Hamming distance* between two `codewords`

 ---

-## Hamming Distance and Error Correcting Codes
+## Hamming Distance

+This hamming distance means that if two objects are $d$ distance apart, then they need $d$ amount of errors to happen to convert one into the other

+With an $m$-bit memory word, all $2^m$ possible combinations are valid, but only $2^m$ of the $2^n$ `codewords` are actually valid

+And if the read turns up an invalid `codeword`, the computer knows that a memory error has occurred, because given the algorithm for computing the check bits, it's possible to construct a complete list of the legal `codewords`.

-This Hamming distance is used to for the error-detecting and error-correcting properties of a code
+Then find the `codeword` that is closest to the read codeword, and the distance between those two is the Hamming distance of the complete code

-The check bits are chosen so that the Hamming distance between any two codewords is at least $d$ bits

-To detect $d$ single bit errors, you need a Hamming distance of $d + 1$

 ---

-## Error correcting codes
+## Error Detection and Correction

-Given that two codwewords have a hamming distance of $d$, it will require $d$ single bit errors to convert one into another

-So it would take 3 errors to convert $10001001$ into $10110000$
+To do error detecting and correction, we rely on the Hamming distance

+To detect $d$ single-bit errors, you need a distance of $d+1$

+And to correct $d$ single-bit errors, you need a distance of $2d + 1$
-A simple error detecting code is the *parity bit*

-Consider a code in which a single *parity bit* is appended to data, it's chosen so that the number of 1 bits in the codeword is even
+A simple example of an error-detecting code is the *parity bit*, which is a single bit that is added to a word to make the number of ones even or odd

 ---